pmgllc/stealth-login-page/readme.txt

 == Upgrade Notice ==

-= 1.2.0 =
+= 1.1.3=
-* MAJOR security update - update immediately.
+* Added some more IP address security - to be updated periodically.
-* Will not allow the stealth mode to be enabled until all 3 fields are filled in.
+* Added Settings Link on the Plugins page to link to the settings.
-* Plugged a security hole discovered by @kraft.
+* Added useful links to the settings page.

 = 1.1.2 =
 * Polish localization.